maelys-mcardle/adventure/examples/ottawa/entities/world/streets.md

 has been largely ignored.
 There's a pharmacy that was shut down for an opiod theft organized by the pharmacist that owned it.

-There are always street youth panhandling, and the same group of older regulars who approach people waiting at the bus stops for money.

 Further to the west this road becomes Wellington Street.

 ### somerset: Somerset Street